jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 You might receive multiple internship offers.
 Each offer is different.
-List the pros and cons of each offer.
+Consider the pros and cons of each offer.
 The company subfolders will help organize your thoughts.
 Decide which aspects are important to you.